alessandramsantos/legislative/README.md

 - Data Import - CSV Upload:
 Use the Django admin interface to import data from the provided CSV files (persons.csv, bills.csv, votes.csv, vote_results.csv) into the application.
 The upload forms are available in the admin pages for Persons, Bills, Vote Results and Votes models.

-## Execution
-- Run the migrations to create the necessary database tables.

-python manage.py migrate

 ## Start the Django development server.